xdrip/xdrip_docs/docs/use/NFC.md

 `Faster scan` should remain **disabled** to start.
 You can try to enable it once successful in scanning sensors.

-!!!xdripitem "Use any-tag optimized reading method&emsp;&emsp;🗹"
+!!!xdripitem "Use any-tag optimized reading method&emsp;&emsp;✔"

 If you have trouble with your phone NFC, try to **enable** `Any tag` method.